chef-boneyard/chef-rfc/encoding.md

   command
 - set a default UTF-8 locale and prevent the exceptions from occurring.

+### NOTE:  shell_out_with_systems_locale

+It is reasonably to assume that people expect to be able to launch services in the locale of their system.
+Someone in Germany will likely want 'de_DE.UTF-8' as their LC_ALL passed into their applications which are started from an service resource via an application_ruby LWRP.
+Arguably, they should be more declarative and fix this in their application config.
+They also could put this directly into the Chef resource that they use and decouple the system locale from their application locale.
+However, I am assuming that we want to preserve and strengthen the guarantee that services will be launched in the systems locale (we probably have known or unknown outstanding bugs on this issue which should be fixed).

+We also should pass the systems locale by default to execute, bash, python, ruby, etc blocks.
+Users will be surprised if their `de_DE.UTF-8` locale switches out from under them (or even if their 'C' locale disappears).
+So, in all of these proposals I'm taking that as a given that we need to do that and/or strengthen that behavior.
+Setting 'en_US.UTF-8' internally by Chef should be an internal behavior.

+In those resources that do this that may be tricky since service start/stop commands must execute with the systems locale, and then if we attempt to parse localized strings that may fail, so we would need to refactor to find other non-localized APIs to use.
+OTOH, even within the service resource the `:enable` and `:disable` actions can use 'en_US.UTF-8' with no visible effect to the end user of Chef (outside of debug logging).

 #### My Recommendation

 Carpet Bombing Encoding with All Of The Above.